Cyclical Economic Fluctuations and the Management of Macroeconomic Variables to Regain Economic Equilibrium

 Item 1: In all experience, an acceptable stability in the general price level prevails if prices do not rise by more than two percent per year.

 Item 2: In this context, a high level of employment equates to an inevitable job search unemployment rate of about one percent, thus meaning full employment.
+As a compliment see the article Full Employment.

 Item 3: Foreign trade equilibrium refers to the medium-term balancing of payments (trade and services account) which is indispensable to avoid permanent disparities and dependencies on foreign trade as well as disturbances through external events.